First letter: Fixed the problem within two weeks

 I am in a vulnerable situation and cannot pay for food and rent.
 It would help me a great deal if you could find out any information.

-* Optional: You can add one or two sentences with anything else important.
+* Optional: Please don’t send your congressperson your life story (They are busy!
+A long letter might not be read at all).
+You can add one or two sentences with anything else important.
 For example:

 “I am a parent and my children and I are becoming homeless”